woodenworks/project-kraken/monsters/aberrations/Gibbering Abomination.md

 ***Gnashing Teeth.*** *Melee Weapon Attack:* +8 to hit, one target standing on Aberrant Ground. *Hit* 5 (1d6 + 2) piercing damage.
 On a critical hit, the Abomination regains hit points equal to the damage dealt.

 ### Lair Actions
 The unnatural magic of the Gibbering Abomination allows it to take lair actions.
+If there are multiple Abominations in the same lair, only one lair action is taken, but saving throws to avoid its effects are made with disadvantage.
 On initiative count 20 (losing initiative ties), the Abomination takes a lair action to cause one of the following effects:

 ***No Escape.*** If the Abomination's Abberant Ground trait is affecting any walls with openings, such as doorways or windows, fleshy membranes seal them shut.
 These membranes have AC 12 and 30 hit points each

 ***Discordant Gibbering.*** The Abomination babbles incoherently, a deep and discordant symphony of gibberish.
-Any creature within 30 feet who can hear it must succeed on a DC 14 Wisdom saving throw.
+Any creature within the lair who can hear it must succeed on a DC 14 Wisdom saving throw.
 On a failure, the creature suffers paranoid hallucinations and {{effect}}

 ### Info
-The Gibbering Abomination is the foulest evolution of the Gibbering Mouther.
+The Gibbering Abomination is the foulest member of the Gibbering Horde.
 Formed by the fusion of several Mouthers, the Abomination acts as a hive queen, linking together the minds of Gibbering Mouthers, Mouthlings, and other lesser Aberrations in the vicinity.
-Nefarious warlocks and foul sorcerers will sometimes use their magic to jumpstart this process, literally stitching several Mouthers together in a dark ritual.
+Nefarious warlocks and foul sorcerers will sometimes use their magic to jumpstart this process, literally stitching Mouthers together in a dark ritual.

-Immobile—but always hungry—them Abomination will direct Mouthers and Mouthlings to retrieve prey that can feed its appetite.
+Immobile—but always hungry—the Abomination will direct Mouthers and Mouthlings to retrieve prey that can feed its appetite.